Plenary Speakers

 Dr. Sangok Seok

-NAVER LABS, Korea
+CEO of NAVER LABS, Korea

 New Connections: Spatial AI, Digital Twin, Cloud, and Robotics for Future Cities